cde-ev/cdedb2/doc/source/Realm_Core_Anonymous_Contact.rst

   However core admins may view the Core Log, where every sent anonymous message and every reply is logged.
-However the only information in this log is the time at which an anonymous possibilitymessage was sent and the recipient.
+However the only information in this log is the time at which an anonymous message was sent and the recipient.
   For replies the user sending the reply is logged along with the time of the reply and the original recipient.